Architecture

 Current state (intentionally constrained):

-- no external metadata quorum
+- no external durable metadata quorum yet

 Planned evolution path: